-Table 5.
+Table 6.
 Estimated Precision of Observed Event Rates

-Based on experience to date with the HERO registry, in this study we forecast a 2% withdrawal rate, a 75% survey completion rate and enrollment of n=200 participants (1%) who would be excluded from primary analyses due to receipt of non- Pfizer-BioNTech vaccine.
-This would result in withdrawal of n=400 people, exclusion of n=200 participants due to receiving a non-Pfizer-BioNTech vaccine and no or partial questionnaire data for $\sim$ 4,900 participants.
-Therefore, we anticipate that enrollment of approximately 20,000 participants will result in comprehensive questionnaire data for approximately 14,500 participants.
+The following forecasts for this study are based on experience to date with the HERO registry: a 2% withdrawal rate, a 75% survey completion rate and enrollment of n=200 participants (1%) who would be excluded from primary analyses due to receipt of non-Pfizer-BioNTech vaccine.
+This would result in withdrawal of n=400 people, exclusion of n=200 participants due to receiving a non-Pfizer-BioNTech vaccine and no or partial questionnaire data for ~4,900 participants.
+Therefore, it is anticipated that enrollment of approximately 20,000 participants will result in comprehensive questionnaire data for approximately 14,500 participants.

-To address the second objective regarding assessment of increased risk of safety events in vaccinated individuals, informal comparisons will made with hospitalization rates among non-vaccinated healthcare workers available from the parent HERO registry.
+To address the second objective regarding assessment of increased risk of safety events in vaccinated individuals, informal comparisons will made with hospitalization rates among non-vaccinated participants available from the HERO Registry.
 To formally evaluate whether vaccinated persons experience increased risk, a self-matched comparative analysis will be conducted for feasible events, such as those with an adequate case count and known risk interval.
 Statistical power to detect various effect sizes assuming a range of background incidence rates in a self-matched comparative analysis will be described in the statistical analysis plan.